nicoleduncan/suncentering/README.md

 * `picksun` -- Decides which suns to ignore.
 Utilizes two bottom corner masks as a "BAD" zone.
 * `picksun_rot` -- An improvement on picksun, uses coordinate rotation instead of masking; much faster thanks to Gordon.
 * `para_fid` -- Fits two one-dimensional parabolas (one in each direction) to a fiducial and calculates the intersection for subpixel accuracy
-* `npixfit` -- Linear fit to limb strips with an arbitrary number of lmb pixels
+* `npixfit` -- Linear fit to limb strips with an arbitrary number of limb pixels
 * `idsuns` -- Defines solar regions, uses IDL's LABEL_REGION which must be eschewed.
 * `defparams` -- Defines global parameters from an external parameter file
 * `cyoalimbstrips` -- The most recent iteration of "make_limb_strips.pro"; makes trimmed-down limb strips of data from full-length strips provided from makestrips.